-To prevent FGM in the future, agencies need to work closer with practising communities and foster stronger links so together we are able to break the taboo and silence surrounding the harmful practice of FGM.
+To prevent FGM in the future, agencies need to work closer with practising communities and foster stronger links so together we are able to break the taboo and silence surrounding the harmful practise of FGM.

 2. What is FGM?

-The World Health Organisation (WHO) states that female genital mutilation (FGM):
+The World Health Organisation (WHO) states that Female Genital Mutilation (FGM):